Deputy: ‘God is real’; Orangeburg County officer shares story of COVID recovery

 “Nov.
 22, I remember going to the hospital.
 A few days after that, I made some phone calls to my mom, my loved ones and fellow officers and, after that, I don’t remember nothing until I woke up Jan.
 2, 2021,” Ladson said.

-Ladson gave credit to Jesus for his healing.
+Ladson gave credit to Jesus for healing him from COVID-19.

 “You just can’t beat him.
 He’s never lost a fight and never will,” he said.